sourya-sen/rPi_synth/README.md

 2. The rPi_Framework that communicates between the hardware and the Raspberry Pi and sends the current state over OSC to the system.

 3. The rPi_videoSynth that listens to the OSC communication and runs the visuals.
+The visuals themselves are fragment shaders that reside in the `/rPi_videoSynth/bin/data/shaders` folder.

 And the following extras, **[TODO, not committed to repo yet.]**
 * Scripts to auto run on boot on a Raspberry Pi.